Skip to main content

 Cells

-A cell, denoted by the base type ValueCell, is an object with a value and a set of observers that react to changes in its value, you'll see exactly what that means in a moment.
+A cell, denoted by the base type ValueCell, is an object with a value and a set of observers that react to changes in its value.

 final a = 1.cell;